Get the facts

 If you're with someone who overdoses, you’re not in danger.
 Stay with them and be prepared to act.
 You could save their life.

 Yes.
 Naloxone can reverse a fentanyl overdose, and it's easy to use.
-But because fentanyl is so strong, you may need several naloxone doses.
+But because fentanyl is so strong, you may need more than one naloxone dose.
 If someone shows signs of an overdose, call 911.

 Some people have heard about fentanyl overdoses, but don’t know how widespread the problem is.
 Others may not be aware of fentanyl at all.
 You can help save lives by spreading the word and sharing dropthefbomb.com with your parents.